dhruvp/math-blog/_posts/2020-07-26-who-cares-about-eigenvectors.md

 {% katexmm %}

 You've probably heard the word eigenvectors hundreds of times in class and have been asked to calculate it hundreds more.
-But why is this concept so cecntral in Linear Algebra?
+But why is this concept so central in Linear Algebra?
 Why is it that we study the eigenvector of a matrix so often?

 In this post, we'll see how Eigenvectors help us immediately understand what a linear function will do to an input.
 We'll do so by playing with an interactive visualization that allows us to see just that.